Mission

 3. National

 The Undergraduate Program is distinguished by its interdisciplinary nature and follows a common curriculum for all students during the first two years.
-The two scientific fields that define the academic identity of the Department are the foundation of the two specialized Directions within the Undergraduate Program.
+The two scientific fields that define the academic identity of the Department are the foundation of the two specialized tracks within the program.

 • Core compulsory courses aim to help students understand the interconnection and complementarity of the two fields covered by the Department.
 These courses provide fundamental knowledge and skills essential for the continuation of their studies.
-They include introductory courses in Social and Education Policy, Research Methodology, as well as subjects such as Political Science, Sociology, Educational Design, Economics, Law, History etc.
+They include introductory courses in Social and Education Policy, Research Methodology, as well as core subjects such as Political Science, Sociology, Economics, Law, and History.

-• In the third year, the program is divided into two Directions, offering specialized courses that deepen students' scientific knowledge while developing their research and professional skills in specific areas.
+• In the third year, the program diverges into two specialized tracks, offering specialized courses that deepen students' scientific knowledge while developing their research and professional skills in specific areas.

 • Health and welfare policies